RayGar/VR-Project2/README.md

 * Rain texture Ray

-* River created by Luciano in Blender
+* River algae created by Luciano in Blender

 * factory created by Luciano

-* houses created by Luciano
+* houses and cars created by Luciano

+* Trash in the river by Luciano

+* Water Treatment facilityby Luciano

 Other game objects that are simple geometry were created inside the Unity Editor